1. Report to the police

 You can also check websites of police forces for stolen property.
 Some sites, like this one, have an inventory style page full of stolen bicycles.
 It could so happen that your pride and joy is in there somewhere!

-Spotted your stolen bike for sale?
+Spotted your missing bike for sale?

 There are plenty of stories of people who recover their stolen bike by spotting it for sale on the internet and then confronting the seller.
 This can be dangerous and we definitely wouldn't recommend this.